ericwarriner/Oracle23aiVectorSearch/VectorSearchDatabasePopulationTool/README.md

 ---

-# Vector Search Python Service
+# Vector Search Database Population Tool

-This Python project demonstrates vector search capabilities using face recognition and Oracle's 23ai Converged Database.
+This Python project helps populate an Oracle 23ai vector database so that vector search capabilities using face recognition may be achieved.
 It leverages machine learning datasets and processes facial encodings for advanced search and analysis.

+The primary dataset used in this tool is sourced from the Hugging Face project [ashraq/tmdb-people-image](https://huggingface.co/datasets/ashraq/tmdb-people-image), which provides a collection of images for facial recognition tasks.

 ---